charlescarrari/ngDeviceDetection/README.md

 It's done with just one extra line of code.

-# add both OS and Device classes
+# add browser, OS & Device classes but also a class called "retina" (when you have a retina display) to your html tag.
 $.mob.addClasses();

 # add OS class(es)